The 55 worst things Trump did during his presidency

 36. When he cut corporate tax to its lowest rate since 1939

-On December 22 2017, signed in the Tax Cuts and Jobs Act, which reduced taxes to somewhere between 35 and 21 per cent, reportedly the lowest the rate had been since 1939.
+On December 22 2017 he signed in the Tax Cuts and Jobs Act, which reduced taxes to somewhere between 35 and 21 per cent, reportedly the lowest the rate had been since 1939.

 Trump even falsely bragged about this being the biggest tax cut in history, saying in April 2018: “We have the biggest tax cut in history, bigger than the Reagan tax cut.
 Bigger than any tax cut.”
 It was actually only the eighth biggest in US history.